rpki-client/rpki-client-portable/README.md

     $ make

-rpki-client may work on other operating systems, newer and older, but the above ones are tested regularly by the developer.
+rpki-client may work on other operating systems, newer and older, but the above ones are tested regularly by the developers.

 If you install from a github repository checkout please read the [INSTALL](./INSTALL) file instead.